may be available for your next special event!

 The band's 18th release, "Arrival," debuted in the spring of 2001 and the group launched their incredibly successful 56-city Arrival 2001 World Tour.

-An "Essential Journey" greatest hits collection arrived in 2001 from Columbia Records, an honor previously bestowed on legends such as Miles Davis, Billy Joel, Neil Diamond, and
+An "Essential Journey" greatest hits collection arrived in 2001 from Columbia Records, an honor previously bestowed on legends such as Miles Davis,

 Throughout the summer of 2002, Journey again brought its live show around the country during their Under The Radar Tour.
 It also gave the band an opportunity to showcase music from their new EP, "Red13,"